 We are an independent oil and natural gas company focused on the acquisition, development, exploration and exploitation of unconventional, onshore oil and natural gas reserves in the Permian Basin in West Texas.
 Our activities are primarily directed at the Clearfork, Spraberry, Wolfcamp, Cline, Strawn and Atoka formations which we refer to as the Wolfberry play.
 We intend to grow our reserves and production through development drilling, exploitation and exploration activities on our multi-year inventory of identified potential drilling locations and through acquisitions that meet our strategic and financial objectives, targeting oil-weighted reserves.
 Substantially all of our revenues are generated through the sale of oil, natural gas liquids and natural gas production.
-Our production was approximately 76% oil, 13% natural gas liquids and 11% natural gas for the three months ended March 31, 2016, our net acreage position in the Permian Basin was approximately 85,816 net acres.
+Our production was approximately 72% oil, 15% natural gas liquids and 13% natural gas for the three months ended June 30, 2016, and was approximately 74% oil, 15% natural gas liquids and 11% natural gas for the three months ended June 30, 2015.
+Our production was approximately 74% oil, 14% natural gas liquids and 10% natural gas for the six months ended June 30, 2016, our net acreage position in the Permian Basin was approximately 85,662 net acres.

-The challenging commodity price environment that we experienced in 2015 has continued in the first quarter of 2016, with the posted price of WTI dropping to as low as \$26.68 in January 2016.
-Commodity prices improved at the end of the first quarter 2016, but continue to be volatile.
+The challenging commodity price environment that we experienced in 2015 has continued in 2016, with the posted price of WTI reaching a 12-year low of \$26.19 per barrel on February 11, 2016.
+Commodity prices improved during the second quarter 2016, but continue to be volatile.
 We believe we remain well-positioned in this environment.
 During 2015, we again demonstrated our operational focus on achieving best-in-class execution, low-cost operations and a conservative balance sheet as we continued to reduce drilling days, well costs and operating expenses while maintaining what we believe to be a peer leading leverage ratio.
-We intend to continue our operational focus in 2016, emphasizing financial discipline over growth.
-With recent improvement in oil prices, we have retained our third horizontal rig and added a second dedicated completion crew to decrease our backlog of drilled but uncompleted wells.
-We will continue monitoring the ongoing commodity price environment and expect to retain the financial flexibility to adjust our drilling and completion plans in response to market conditions.
-We are prepared to add a fourth horizontal rig early in the third quarter of 2016 in the event oil prices continue to strengthen and we are prepared to remain at three horizontal drilling rigs or decelerate our drilling program if commodity prices deteriorate.
+We have continued our operational focus in 2016 and have further decreased drilling times, well costs and operating expenses.
+Our leading-edge Midland Basin costs to drill, complete and equip wells are currently below \$6.0 million for a 10,000 foot lateral well and below \$5.0 million for a 7,500 foot lateral well.
+During the second quarter of 2016, we drilled a 10,000 foot lateral well in Andrews county and a 10,500 foot lateral well in Glasscock county in less than nine days each from spud to total depth, or TD, and a 10,800 foot lateral well in Spanish Trail in less than 11 days from spud to TD.
+With recent improvement in oil prices, we are currently operating four horizontal rigs and two completion crews.
+We will continue monitoring commodity prices and overall market conditions and can adjust our rig cadence up or down in response to changes in commodity prices and overall market conditions.
+We continue to evaluate adding a fifth rig before the end of 2016 if commodity prices strengthen.